[The Basin]

 It was a dry, throwaway comment born of irritation, yet Joji clung to it with the desperate energy of a recruiter who refused to take 'no' for an answer.

-She stepped into Ratelsi's personal space again, grinning wide to reveal immaculate dental plating.
+She stepped into Ratelsi's personal space again, grinning widely to reveal immaculate dental plating.
 "But seriously, don't sell yourself short.
 Talent like yours is wasted on the sidelines.
 You could be stacking Aures so high you'd forget what rock bottom looks like."

 Ratelsi stopped dead in her tracks.
-The suddenness of it caused a courier drone to chirp a warning as it swerved to avoid her.
+The suddenness of it caused a courier drone to blare a warning as it swerved to avoid her.
 She turned slowly, her boots crunching on the grit of the road, and faced Joji.

 The humour vanished from her expression, replaced by a gaze so cold it threatened to drop the local temperature.
 When she spoke, her voice was a low, dangerous drawl that stayed strictly between the two of them.